 Artist’s Bio and Personal Statement

-In the series (Gardens of silence by #), which I started seven years ago, I used graphite on paper.
-Magnani paper for its softness, which allows me to engrave the surface using hard graphite 5H.
-I started by dividing the surface into multiple shapes then following each edge of the shape as I draw over and over.
-It takes me thousands and thousands of lines to accomplish the work, microcosmic field where the plow traces the furrow.
+In the series Gardens of Silence by Number, which I started ten years ago, I used graphite on Magnani paper (for its softness) which allows me to engrave the surface using hard graphite 5H.
+I started by dividing the surface into multiple shapes then followed each edge of each shape as I drew over and over.
+It takes me thousands and thousands of lines to accomplish each work.

-In the last series (Appearance by #), which I started three years ago, I used black ink on Mylar, layering over and over with a small brush, by constant and light movement of my hand, from left to right, dropping the ink by lightly brushing against the Mylar, line after line.
-With this process, I intend to reproduce the tangle of myriad lines of communication in which we are living constantly.
+In my latest series Appearance, which I started seven years ago and also progresses by number, I used black ink on Mylar, layering over and over thousands of lines freehand with a small brush, with a constant and light movements of my hand, spreading the ink by lightly touching the Mylar’s surface line after line.
+With this process, I replicate and echo the myriad lines of communication in which we dwell today.

-Mylar is a non absorbent material, and when the ink is applied over and over, this process builds up a tiny skin with different level of thickness, the light is attracted between the grooves, rendering this subtle effect of colors, and this can change depending of the naturel or artificial light exposure, and its density.
+Mylar is a non-absorbent material, and when the ink is applied over and over, this process builds up a tiny skin with different levels of thickness; the light is thus reflected between the grooves, rendering a subtle color effect.
+This “color effect” can change according to the naturel or artificial light and ink density.

-In the series of sculptures my intention is to farther develop a process I already applied in my Appearance (black ink on Mylar) series.
+In the series of square Plexiglas sculptures, my intention is to further develop the process I had already applied in my Appearance series (black ink on Mylar).

-The three dimensional work reinforced the movement of the optic light effect, which can be perceived in multiples angles by rotating the piece or moving around it.
-Instead using brush and black ink, I wrapped each panel of Plexiglas with black nylon thread and attach them all together.
+These three dimensional works reinforce the movement of the optic light effect, which can be perceived in multiples angles by rotating the piece or moving around it.
+Instead using brush and black ink, I wrapped each panel of Plexiglas with black nylon thread and attached the panels together to create “prismatic projectors”.

 Brooklyn, New York